-SDE gives a meaningful and realistic view of how your web business has performed in the past 6 months, 1 year, or within a given period.
-Past performance can be the benchmark for valuation and SDE provides an easy way of valuing a small business being managed by one or two owners.
+SDE gives a meaningful and realistic view of how your web business has performed in the past six months, one year, or within a given period.
+Past performance can be the benchmark for valuation, and SDE provides an easy way of valuing a small business managed by one or two owners.

-It also considers what is being listed below, which consists of the non-carry forward costs.
+It also considers what is listed below, which consists of the non-carry forward costs.

 Any non-related business expenses can also be removed.
-These are typically things like business meals or trips, automobile payments, health insurance, or other expenses that won’t necessarily apply to a new owner.
+For example, business meals, trips, automobile payments, health insurance, or other expenses won’t necessarily apply to a new owner.

 And finally, you’ll want to add your salary back into the profits as it will be up to the new owner how much they choose to pay themselves.

-Assuming you have had some one time expenses and are taking a salary, your SDE should be higher than what your EBITDA looks like on your profit and loss statement.
+Assuming you have had some one-time expenses and are taking a salary, your SDE on your profit and loss statement should be higher than your EBITDA.

 What are the average sales multiples on Flippa?